ankeetghosh/tweetmap/README.md

 # TwittMap
 ----

 TwittMap is a web application that collects tweets using twitter API's and stores them in AWS Elastic Search.
 Also, it populates the tweets on a google map based on certain filter criterias.
+Please click on location marker to see the tweets.

 Tweets are filtered based upon few topics selected from the given dropdown  list in the web page.